andretms/PS-SharePoint-List-Graph/README.md

 1. Go to https://apps.dev.microsoft.com/portal/register-app
 2. Add a name for the application and make sure the *Guided Setup* option is **unchecked**
 3. Click `Create`
-4. Now configure the new application to be a `Native App` by clicking `Add Platforms` and selecting `Native Application`
+4. Now configure the new application to be a `Native App` by clicking `Add Platforms`, selecting `Native Application` and then click `Save`
 5. Copy the Guid under `Application Id` to the clipboard

 ## 3. Configure your PowerShell Script